If you’re reading this, you’re older than you’ve ever been.

 That’s no big deal.
 Right?!
 But age should mean something in terms of maturity.

-I’m still shy of the half-century mark.
+I’m a tad past the half-century mark.
 However, I’m not the same man I was when I started in ministry.
-My approach when I began was, well, naive, and less mature.
+My approach when I began was, well, naive and less mature.

-I thought I knew everything I needed to know.
-I thought my giftedness was going to revolutionize my region.
+I thought I knew so much.
+My giftedness was going to revolutionize the world.
 That’s the nature of naivety.

 Granted, some people grow older but do not become better.
 Experience alone does not mean improvement.
-But evaluated experience from various mistakes can cause leaders to improve dramatically.
+But evaluated experience from various mistakes can cause leaders to improve significantly.

 I’m serving in what I will describe as my fourth major assignment as a God-called church leader.
-I’ve seen a lot more than I initially thought existed, led through a lot of egregious seasons, and learned a lot from those experiences.
+I’ve seen a lot more than I initially thought existed, led through many egregious seasons, and learned a lot from those experiences.

 What’s different about me?
 A whole lot!!
-But I’ll only point out three that might help my ministry peers.
+But I’ll only point out 3 that can help my ministry peers.

 When I was a younger man, I assumed I needed permission to do anything other than preach and teach.
 Nowadays, I presume more leadership than ever.
 Granted, some of this has to do with organizational culture.

 Nonetheless, there’s a vast difference between the assumptions of my past and the pastoral leadership I now presume daily.
 That doesn’t mean I act as a lone ranger.
-I listen to my staff and welcome input from my council, but it’s up to me to lead.
+I listen to staff and welcome input from my council, but I lead more proactively than ever.

 If you think I should have always thought way, you’re right.
 But I haven’t.
 However, that caused me to improve.
 I needed to look outside of my circle and learn different methods.

+Secondly, I’m thinking about the altar invitation to prayer ministry.
 I ain’t too proud to beg.
-Yet, I now refuse to think it’s my fault if people don’t respond.
-I lament it on Sunday, and by Monday morning, I’ve mentally moved on towards the next service.
+Yet, I refuse to believe it’s my fault if people don’t respond.
+I lament it on Sunday; by Monday morning, I’ve mentally moved on toward the next service.
 In every service, some souls need to commit to Christ, holy living, and deliverance from an assortment of vices.
 God is always willing to help every soul, but the decision to call upon Him and receive is their responsibility.

-Consider the emotional ups and downs that are a wondrous part of the ministry.
-I like to celebrate every little high, and I try to accentuate them with gratitude.
-But many emotional lows come along too because we are people, and people let each other down.
+Consider the emotional ups and downs that are a significant part of the ministry.
+I like to celebrate every little high and accentuate them with gratitude.
+But many emotional lows come along because we are people, and people let each other down.

 I’m also thinking about the attendance highs and lows of worship services.
-People get consumed with their own lives, and their attendance is usually not a reflection of my leadership.
-Sadly, many people base their attendance on the weather, or they attend services when they can’t think of anything better to do.
+Sadly, many people base their attendance on the weather or attend services when they can’t think of anything better to do.
+People get consumed with their own lives, and their attendance usually does not reflect my leadership.
 God is not impressed with this lack of discipline.
 And I refuse to get depressed about it.

 God and His Word define my success.
-I am successful because I’m faithful to God’s call for my life, and I’m growing in the gifts He’s given me.
-If I am devoted to those two, and my relationships with those I love the most are in harmony when I die, I’ll consider myself having finished well.
+I am successful because I’m faithful to God’s call for my life and growing in the gifts He’s given me.
+If I am devoted to those two, and my relationships with those I love the most are in harmony when I die, I’ll consider myself to have finished well.